 NIST DRAFT Special Publication 800-90B, Recommendation for the Entropy sources Used for Random Bit Generation and NIST DRAFT Special Publication 800-90C, Recommendation for Random Bit Generator (RBG) Constructions, describe the latest recommendations for entropy source requirements, construction, reliability, testing and security for non-deterministic random bit generators.
 ComScire Models PQ4000KU and PQ32MU are designed to be fully compliant with these recommendations.
 Full entropy random output is provided with no data conditioning required.

 Internal Certification Letters and Testing Results

-ComScire (The Quantum World Corporation) supplies the following letters describing the operation and testing and internal certification of each of its hardware true random number generators:
+ComScire (The Quantum World Corporation) supplies the following letters describing the operation

 The following documents summarize representative test results for each model of hardware generator:

 if use on computers containing classified information is required:

 USB EEPROM Sanitizing Program: